tarstutorials/vrsensorint/source/content/m1/unity_orientation.rst

 Setting up for mobile development is mostly done for you when creating a project using the *2D Mobile* template.
 However, there are two important menus you should know about that may help you with any last minute configurations you want to make.
 These are the build settings and project settings menus.
 The build settings menu can be found by clicking the button labeled *File* on the ribbon at the top of the editor.
 From there, a dropdown menu will appear, where you can select the *Build Settings* option.
 In the same ribbon, there is a button labeled *Edit*, where a similar dropdown menu contains a button for *Project Settings*.

 .. image:: https://img.youtube.com/vi/UpcgKQ234s8/maxresdefault.jpg
-    :alt: Youtube Video explaining mobile development set-up.
+    :alt: YouTube Video explaining mobile development set-up.
     :target: https://youtu.be/UpcgKQ234s8

-**[Click on the above image for our Youtube tutorial on Getting Set Up for Mobile Development.]**
+**[Click on the above image for our YouTube tutorial on Getting Set Up for Mobile Development.]**

 The build settings menu is used for configuring how you want to package the final application.
 For example, it lets you change what platform you are building for, such as Windows or Android.
 While you are working on the mobile project, you should keep its build set to Windows.
 This lets you test the project directly on your computer.
 However, when you are done developing and want to port it to mobile, you can change the build setting to Android or iOS so it can run on a mobile device.